 Lenders apply this guideline because loan terms and qualification guidelines for owner occupied mortgages are more favorable than for non-owner occupied loans.
 Lenders want to prevent applicants from taking advantage of the better financing to buy rental properties that they never intended to live in.
 Additionally, certain loan programs do not permit investment properties.

 This does not mean that your occupancy status can change after your mortgage closes.
-For example, many people buy homes using an owner occupied mortgage, live in the property for several years and then move out and rent the property.
-If these people were to apply for a mortgage to buy another home to live in, the new mortgage would be classified as an owner occupied loan on a primary residence even though they still own the property they are renting out and remain on the mortgage for that property.
+Returning to your original question, many people buy homes using an owner occupied mortgage, live in the property for several years and then move out and rent the property.
+If these people apply for a new mortgage to buy another home to live in, the loan is classified as an owner occupied loan on a primary residence because they have already occupied their current property for more than a year.

 Finally, please note that it is also possible to obtain an owner occupied mortgage on a second or vacation home so you can qualify for multiple owner occupied loans, although the interest rate is typically higher for loans on second or vacation homes.

 The table below shows mortgage terms for leading lenders near you.
 We recommend that you contact multiple lenders to confirm their qualification guidelines.
 Shopping lenders is also the best way to save money on your loan.View All Lenders